pip-services/pip-services-docs/content/en/getting_started/recipes/mongodb_persistence/_index.md

 ...
 ```

-Next, register the persistence as a component in the microservice’s **Factory**:
+Next, register the persistence as a component in the microservice's **Factory**:

 {{< tabsection >}}
    {{< include "./__code4_node.md" >}}